Security concerns leave Afghan evacuees stuck in Balkan camp

 He and others live a circumscribed existence on Bondsteel.
 Although technically not detained, they cannot leave the arid, rocky base and have spent months in tents, which were adorned with handwritten signs during this week's protest.
 One said “unfair decision,” while another said “children are suffering.”

 The Biden administration says authorities have determined that some — it won't say how many — simply cannot be allowed to enter the U.S. It is working to find other countries that don't harbor the same security concerns and are willing to accept them for resettlement.
-No one will be forcibly returned to Afghanistan, the NSC spokesperson said.
+No one will be forcibly returned to Afghanistan, according to the NSC statement.

 Credit: Muhammad Arif Sarwari